JadenGeller/Racer/README.md

 ```

 Our `ThreadLocal` variable `alreadyLocked` allows us to prevent locking the Mutex again if the acquire function is called again on this same thread.
 Without this, locking would cause a deadlike, and our program would halt.

+`ThreadLocal` values are a fully type safe alternative to `NSThread`s `threadDictionary`.
+Additionally, `ThreadLocal` values are much more lightweight in use---imagine if we had to use a dictionary just to encode that single boolean!